Quechan: La Sierra de las Pintas

 The Sierra de las Pintas was a mountain range that most Spanish expeditions would actively avoid.
 Spanish explorers were able to see the range, but avoided exploring due to the Quechan informing them that it was uninhabitable and had no drinkable water sources.

 When the Spanish had the Yumans guide them through the Sierra de las Pintas, they would take the Spanish to an area with little to no water in order to discourage further exploration.

 The Spanish later on attempted to explore the mountain range, searching for water in creative ways.
 Explorers would follow herds of Bighorn Sheep up the mountain or by chance would find small patches of vegetation pointing toward a hidden water source.

 The Yuma Route

 The Yuma route was a trail that ran from Southern New Mexico and reached Chihuahua and Sonora.
 The trail branched out even further to reach the Los Angeles Basin, San Diego, Colorado River and the Gila River.
 This route was well established before the arrival of the Spanish, and used as a trade route amongst the tribes of the areas.

 At first, the Spanish used minor portions of the trail.
 It was not until San Diego and Monterey were established that they needed a more reliable and faster path.
-The path was first walked by Sebastian Taraval, a Cochimi indigenous who fled from San Gabriel.
+The path was first walked by Sebastian Taraval, a Cochimi person who fled from San Gabriel.
 Sebastian was then followed by Captain Juan Bautista de Anza.
 Anza was only able to follow Sebastian to the Imperial Valley Kamia village, where he lost Sebastian and was forced to reach the Quechan people on his own.